-Littleton is ranked in "Chambers and Partners" and "Legal 500" for sports law, in particular employment, commercial and disciplinary/regulatory sports litigation.
+Littleton is ranked in band 2 for sports law in the legal directories.
+The Sports Law Group has particular expertise in employment, commercial and disciplinary/regulatory sports litigation.

-Members have recently appeared before specialist sporting bodies, such as the Court of Arbitration for Sport, FIFA, the FA, the Premier League, and the RFU.
+Members appear before specialist sporting bodies, such as the Court of Arbitration for Sport, FIFA Dispute Resolution Chamber and Player Status Committee, the FA arbitration and disciplinary panels, the Premier League arbitration panels, and the RFU disciplinary panels.
 Sports-related cases have also been fought before the High Court and the Employment Tribunal.

 John Mehrzad and Katherine Apps were appointed as pro bono advocates for the London 2012 Olympics, appearing before ad hoc sittings of the Court of Arbitration for Sport.
-Chambers also regularly contributes blogs for www.LawInSport.com, articles in the "World Sports Law Report" and provides speakers for conferences and inhouse talks.
+Chambers contributes fortnightly blogs for www.LawInSport.com, articles in the "World Sports Law Report" and provides speakers for conferences and inhouse talks.

-The Littleton Sports Group produces a regular bulletin, Insight into Sport, dealing with topical issues in the world of sport.
+The Littleton Sports Group produces a regular bulletin, On Sport, dealing with topical issues in the world of sport.